 By Mike D’Abramo

 It’s easy to recommend questionnaire research to clients because that’s the type of research you did last week, last month, and last year.
-But to gain access to insights that don’t respond well to questionnaires, it’s essential to have a tool-kit of both quantitative and qualitative techniques and, preferably, several within each type.
-What can’t be discovered by questionnaires might be discoverable by focus groups and what can’t be discovered by focus groups, might be discoverable by individual interviews.
+But to gain access to insights that don’t respond well to questionnaires, it’s essential to have a tool-kit of both quantitative and qualitative techniques and, preferably, several of each type.
+What can’t be discovered by questionnaires might be discoverable by focus groups and what can’t be discovered by focus groups, might be discoverable by individual interviews, or something else.

 The Research Objective